ArchipelagoMW/Archipelago/docs/world api.md

 Regions have a list called `exits`, containing `Entrance` objects representing transitions to other regions.

-There must be one special region, "Menu", from which the logic unfolds.
-AP assumes that a player will always be able to return to the "Menu" region by resetting the game ("Save and quit").
+There must be one special region (Called "Menu" by default, but configurable using [origin_region_name](https://github.com/ArchipelagoMW/Archipelago/blob/main/worlds/AutoWorld.py#L295-L296)), from which the logic unfolds.
+AP assumes that a player will always be able to return to this starting region by resetting the game ("Save and quit").

 ### Entrances